-Browse through a selection of books and pamphlets, check out a couple of stuffed birds and have a chat with one of the volunteers that are more than happy to answer any questions.
+Browse through a selection of books and pamphlets, check out a couple of stuffed birds, and have a chat with one of the volunteers that are more than happy to answer any questions.

-Birding at San Joaquin Wildlife Marsh dates back over 100 years when this area was private duck hunting club.
+Birding at San Joaquin Wildlife Marsh dates back over 100 years when this area was a private duck hunting club.
 These days the only bird shooting is with cameras.
 The duck club building on site was originally from the Tustin Air Base duck hunting club, not from the San Joaquin Marsh.

 By the early 1960s, only two of these clubs remained: the 20-Ranch and the Old San Joaquin.
 In the mid-1980s, as the Irvine area population increased and the city began filling in, hunting ceased, and the former duck hunting clubs and water treatment settlement ponds adjacent to the banks of San Diego Creek once again became a sanctuary for migratory waterfowl.

 Plan on spending at least one hour here, longer if you are a bird watcher or you just want to sit back and relax and enjoy nature.
 Parking and admission free.
-Donations are welcome and can given at the Audubon House.
+Donations are welcome and can give at the Audubon House.
 There are a couple of picnic tables near the entrance plus restrooms.

-The access road to Audubon House, the Duck Club and the San Joaquin Wildlife Sanctuary changed you now enter from Campus Drive instead of from Michelson.
+The access road to Audubon House, the Duck Club, and the San Joaquin Wildlife Sanctuary changed you now enter from Campus Drive instead of from Michelson.
 Dogs and other pets – leashed or unleashed – are not permitted on the property.
-The sanctuary is free to the public and opens from dawn to dusk, seven days a week
+The sanctuary is free to the public and opens from dawn to dusk, seven days a week.